GLDW Straddle Strategy

 A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.

-Why this straddle structure on GLDW specifically: IV rank is unavailable in the current snapshot, so regime-based timing for GLDW is inferred from ATM IV at 42.20% alone, with a market-implied 1-standard-deviation move of approximately 12.10% (roughly $5.99 on the underlying).
-The 34-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated GLDW expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on GLDW should anchor to the underlying notional of $49.50 per share and to the trader's directional view on GLDW etf.
+Why this straddle structure on GLDW specifically: GLDW IV at 13.40% is on the cheap side of its 1-year range, which favors premium-buying structures like a GLDW straddle, with a market-implied 1-standard-deviation move of approximately 3.84% (roughly $1.68 on the underlying).
+The 35-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated GLDW expiries trade a higher absolute premium for lower per-day decay.
+Position sizing on GLDW should anchor to the underlying notional of $43.72 per share and to the trader's directional view on GLDW etf.

 GLDW straddle setup

-The GLDW straddle below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With GLDW near $49.50, the first option leg uses a $49.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
-Premiums come from the bid/ask midpoint on the listed GLDW chain at a 34-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
+The GLDW straddle below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With GLDW at $43.72 on that close, the first option leg uses a $43.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+Premiums come from the bid/ask midpoint on the listed GLDW chain at a 35-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 GLDW shares for the stock leg in covered calls and collars).

 | Action | Type | Strike / Basis | Premium (est) |